 - HIV and AIDS

 or flu-like symptoms

 - recent viral infection

 How Is Viral Pneumonia Diagnosed?

-- CT scan of the chest to check lung function
+- a CT scan of your chest to check your lung

-- bronchoscopy (rare), which allows the physician to look into your airways
+diagnosing viral pneumonia but allows your doctor to look into your airways

 How Do Doctors Treat Viral Pneumonia?